Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: Odd-parity pair-density-wave

-\emph{Pair-density-wave}.~As a consequence of the QM being valley- and spin-polarized, the only available channel for electrons to condense into Cooper pairs is intra-valley and spin-triplet in nature.
-Intra-valley Cooper pairs are formed by electrons carrying opposite momentum ($+\vec{k}$ and $-\vec{k}$) with respect to the valley momentum $\vec{K}$, resulting in a center of mass momentum $\vec{K}$.
-The sole available pairing channel arising from the QM is therefore a commensurate FFLO or a PDW.
-To formally incorporate superconductivity we introduce a Nambu basis as $\Psi^N_{\vec{k}}=[ \Psi_{\vec{k}}, \Psi^\ast_{-\vec{k}}]^\top$, where $\Psi_{\vec{k}}=[c_{\vec{k},a}, c_{\vec{k},b}]^\top$ is a two-component spinor describing electrons in the effective low-energy theory and we suppress the redundant layer index.
-The corresponding BdG Hamiltonian reads
+~ As a consequence of the QM being valley- and spin-polarized, the only available channel for electrons to condense into Cooper pairs is intra-valley and spin-triplet in nature.
+Intra-valley Cooper pairs are formed by electrons carrying opposite momentum ($+\vec{k}$ and $-\vec{k}$) with respect to the valley momentum $\vec{K}$, resulting in a center of mass momentum $2 \vec{K}$.
+The \emph{unique} available pairing channel arising from the QM is therefore a commensurate FFLO or a PDW.
+To formally incorporate superconductivity, we introduce a Nambu basis as $\Psi^N_{\vec{k}}=[ \Psi_{\vec{k}}, \Psi^\ast_{-\vec{k}}]^\top$, where $\Psi_{\vec{k}}=[c_{\vec{k},a}, c_{\vec{k},b}]^\top$ is a two-component spinor describing electrons in the effective low-energy theory.
+Here, we suppress the redundant layer index.
+The corresponding BdG Hamiltonian reads as

+for $j=$ BBLG and RTLG, where $\top$ corresponds to transposition.
 Here $H_{\rm pair}=\Delta(\eta_1 \cos\phi+\eta_2 \sin\phi) M$ is the pairing Hamiltonian with amplitude $\Delta$ and superconducting U(1) phase $\phi$.
 Pauli matrices $\{ \eta_i \}$ operate on the Nambu sector.
-Due to the particle-hole symmetry in the BdG formalism $M$ is constrained to be purely imaginary, leaving the unique choice of pairing matrix $M=\sigma_2$~\cite{footnote:1}.
-Therefore, Cooper pairs are formed by combining electrons from two low-energy sublattices of BBLG and RTLG, residing on the complementary layers.
+Due to the particle-hole symmetry in the BdG formalism $M$ is constrained to be purely imaginary, leaving the \emph{unique} choice of pairing matrix $M=\beta_2$.~\footnote{The Nambu spinor is endowed with the antiunitary charge conjugation symmetry under $C=\eta_1 \mathcal{K}$, where $\mathcal{K}$ is complex conjugation.
+For $(\Psi^N_{\vec{k}})^\dag H_{\rm pair} \Psi^N_{\vec{k}}$ to be nonvanishing $H_{\rm pair}$ and $C$ must anticommute, constraining Hermitian $M$ to be purely imaginary.
+Since $M$ must be a two-dimensional purely imaginary Hermitian matrix that yields a unique choice of $M=\beta_2$.} Therefore, Cooper pairs are formed by combining electrons from two low-energy sublattices of BBLG and RTLG, residing on the complementary layers.